kristinarusimova/kristinarusimova.github.io/_pages/group.md

     </div>
     <div class="col-sm-7">
       <span class="title">Dr Eric Lundgren, Postdoctoral Researcher</span>
-      <span class="description">Eric obtained his PhD from UCL in 2023, working at the London Center for Nanotechnology.
-He researched precursor molecules for atomic bismuth doping in silicon using an STM, and the applications of precision doping of single bismuth atoms for quantum device fabrication.
-Before this, Eric completed an MSci in Natural Sciences (Condensed Matter Physics and Inorganic Chemistry) at UCL, and undertook internships at the LCN and at Chalmers University of Technology.
-Eric have now joined Bath University seeking to build upon his STM knowledge through molecular manipulation and STM luminescence measurements, bridging the gap between STM and optics.</span>
+      <span class="description">I obtained my PhD from UCL in 2023, working at the London Center for Nanotechnology.
+I researched precursor molecules for atomic bismuth doping in silicon using an STM, and the applications of precision doping of single bismuth atoms for quantum device fabrication.
+Before this, I completed an MSci in Natural Sciences (Condensed Matter Physics and Inorganic Chemistry) at UCL, and undertook internships at the LCN and at Chalmers University of Technology.
+I have now joined Bath University seeking to build upon my STM knowledge through molecular manipulation and STM luminescence measurements, bridging the gap between STM and optics.</span>
     </div>
   </div>